Bernas Coni Warren Home Page Frequently Asked Questions

 Employers can have a CIC policy to protect against the financial consequences of a key employee suffering a heart attack, etc.

-Pays an income to you after an initial 'deferred' period (e.g. 6 months) of incapacity if a serious accident or illness prevents you from continuing to earn a living during the policy's term (until the cessation age).
+This type of insurance pays an income to you after an initial 'deferred' period (e.g. 6 months) of incapacity if a serious accident or illness prevents you from continuing to earn a living during the policy's term.

-The income continues for as long as reasonably necessary during the term - perhaps even until your planned retirement age.
+The income continues for as long as reasonably necessary during the policy's insured term - perhaps even until your planned retirement age.

 The income is tax-free for personally-owned policies.